celeritas-project/celeritas/doc/appendices/administration.rst

 =====

-The roles of the Celeritas code base are related to the roles set out in the SciDAC project management plan (PMP).
+The roles of the Celeritas code base are related to the roles set out in the SciDAC project management plan.
 These roles should be reflected in the different teams and/or access restrictions in GitHub.

 Code lead
-   The code lead is the "core capability lead" described in the PMP and is responsible for steering the technical implementation of the codebase to meet the long-term project goals.
+   The code lead is responsible for steering the technical implementation of Celeritas to meet the long-term project goals.
 One key responsibility of the code lead is to set up milestones for releases and execute the release process described below.

 Maintainer
    Maintainers should be familiar with most or all parts of the codebase and